OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/PowerSchool/README.md

 # PowerSchool Module
 PowerSchool "is a comprehensive system with extensive, configurable features to meet the needs of schools and districts of all sizes and types, including public, charter, private, international schools, and more."
 [Source](https://www.powerschool.com/student-information-cloud/powerschool-sis/)

-This moduile provides multiple plugins used to extract data from PowerSchool from an API.
+This module provides multiple plugins used to extract data from PowerSchool from an API.

 ## Problem Statement and Module Impact